Campbellsville, Kentucky: Historical

 In the 20th century, Campbellsville was a regional center of industry (agriculture, lumber, textiles, milling, automotive, distribution, oil and gas, light manufacturing, education, healthcare, and tourism).

 For decades, employment in the area was dominated by a large textile plant, formerly Union Underwear and since Fruit of the Loom.
 It closed in 1998 due to cost cutting measures, with production moving to Latin America.
 Shortly thereafter, another notable employer closed, the Indiana-based Batesville Casket Company.

 In 1969, the booming petroleum business was shut down because of environmental concerns of excess salt water disposal.
 In 2008, attempts failed to revitalize oil reserves because of water infiltration.

 Legacy

 The area is home to wood-milling companies that produce interior trim products (Cox Interior, Wholesale Hardwoods).

-Campbellsville Industries (CI), "The Steeple People (tm)," is the oldest and largest steeple and tower manufacturer in the United States.
+Campbellsville Industries (CI), "The Steeple People," is the oldest and largest steeple and tower manufacturer in the United States.
 CI has more than 15,000 installations located throughout the United States and Canada.
 CI claims the record for the world's largest prefabricated church steeple at 229 ft at the First Baptist Church in Huntsville, Alabama.

 Campbellsville is home to the last Druther's (Burger Queen) restaurant in operation.